LaurenceA/infrastructure/README.md

 * Download a zip from Overleaf (Submit -> ArXiv).
 MacOS, may automatically unzip the file, in which case you have to zip it again (Finder -> Right click on folder -> Compress "<filename>").
 * You can upload the entire zip to arXiv.

+# Tips and Tricks for working with huggingface for LLMs

 ## Subtleties when using PEFT and gradient checkpointing